MarlonPlease/Analysis-of-Power-Outages/README.md

-# Analysis-of-Power-Outages-in-the-US-DSC-80-
+# Analysis-of-Power-Outages
-An analysis of power outages that occur in the United States; a group project made to inform.
+This is a group project aimed at analyzing power outages in the United States.
+We will be using Python and the Pandas library to conduct data analysis.
+Our objective is to identify trends in power outages through our analysis.